Ethiopian regulator suspends Addis Standard news website

-ADDIS ABABA, July 15 (Reuters) - Ethiopia's media regulator said it had suspended the news website The Addis Standard on Thursday and accused it of advancing the agenda of a terrorist group.
+ADDIS ABABA (Reuters) - Ethiopia’s media regulator said it had suspended the news website The Addis Standard on Thursday and accused it of advancing the agenda of a terrorist group.

 The publisher of the popular English-language website said it was disturbed by the decision and would appeal against it, but did not immediately comment on the regulator’s accusation.